 Elk Population Units (EPUs) are the spatial management units by which Roosevelt elk are assessed and managed (Figure 2).
 EPUs generally follow the boundaries of major watersheds but are modified to account for known elk distribution, habitat use and movements.
 Roosevelt elk are usually inventoried by aerial surveys conducted in late winter or early spring (Simpson 1997).
-Methods follow accepted provincial standards (Resources Inventory Committee (2002)).
+Methods follow accepted provincial standards (Resources Information Standards Committee (RISC) (2002)).
 Only portions of the EPUs are typically surveyed in any given year.
 The size of the area flown is funding dependent and priority areas for surveying are those:

-- 1. with the largest hunted populations; - 2. where a new hunt is anticipated; - 3. where populations have been recently translocated; - 4. of particular interest to First Nations; and/or, - 5. where high levels of illegal or unregulated hunting are suspected to occur.
+- 1. with the largest hunted populations; - 2. where a new hunt is anticipated; - 3. where populations have been recently translocated; - 4. of particular interest to First Nations; and/or, - 5. where high levels of illegal or unregulated hunting are known to be occur.